OpenMDAO/OpenMDAO-Framework/docs/user-guide/userguide_script.rst

 variable has the same name, iotype, default value, units, description, and range characteristics as the original variable on the subcomponent.
-If it is desired that any of these be different in the interface presented external to the assembly (and there are valid reasons to change some of these, particuarly the units), then a passthrough cannot be used.
+If it is desired that any of these be different in the interface presented external to the assembly (and there are valid reasons to change some of these, particularly the units), then a passthrough cannot be used.
 Instead, the desired Public Variables must be manually created and connected just like the normal ones.
-Howerver, at present, this will only work with inputs, because inputs can be connected to other inputs, but outputs cannot be connected to ohter outputs.
+However, at present, this will only work with inputs, because inputs can be connected to other inputs, but outputs cannot be connected to other outputs.
 A more detailed example is given in :ref:`The-OpenMDAO-tutorial-problem`.
 Fortunately, the passthroughs are sufficient for most needs.